hegongshan/gekkofs_fuse/README.md

                             available.
   -r [ --rootdir ] arg      Local data directory where GekkoFS data for this
                             daemon is stored.
-  -i [ --metadir ] arg      Metadata directory where GekkoFS' RocksDB data
+  -i [ --metadir ] arg      Metadata directory where GekkoFS RocksDB data
                             directory is located.
 If not set, rootdir is used.
   -l [ --listen ] arg       Address or interface to bind the daemon to.
                             Default: local hostname.